hydraulic-software/conveyor/guidebook/docs/configs/electron.md

     include required("package-lock.json")
 }

-// Override the Electron version. app.electron.version = 19.0.1
+// Override the Electron version intead of using the version in your package.json file. app.electron.version = 19.0.1

 // Change where it's downloaded from.
 The default is GitHub: